-The 2018 Surface Go generally seems to have a great array microphone.
-It is relatively straightforward to dictate a first draft of text using Windows Voice Commands to compose text with the Surface Go.
-This is accomplished in general by pressing ⊞ Win+h in any application, bringing up a dictation bar.
-Windows voice dictation accuracy is not nearly as good as Android’s voice typing system, but it is OK.
-Especially if it’s been a long day and you just want to close your eyes and let a stream of consciousness flow.
+The Surface Go is adequate for video conferencing as long as you’re not using other programs at the same time.
+While headsets are better for any laptop, the built-in array microphones of the Surface Go and Surface Pro 7 are good for videoconferencing.
+The Surface Go generally seems to have a great array microphone.
+It is relatively straightforward to dictate using Windows Voice Commands to compose text with the Surface Go.
+This is accomplished in general by pressing ⊞+h in any application, bringing up a dictation bar.
+Windows voice dictation accuracy is OK, but is not nearly as good as Android’s voice typing system.

 The Surface Go can be charged at least in three ways, which we find quite flexible: